This week I attended the All Things D Conference in Ranchos Palos Verdes. It is always a stellar event.

 The founder was as dumbfounded as I was.
 We had sat down with the entire executive team on 2 separate occasions a year before the journalist called and had a stated policy to be as “white hat” on this issue as the best in the industry.

 We had greatly limited our feature set as a preemptive response to never be on the wrong side of this issue.
-We had agreed to a stated internal policy that even though taking this stance would mean our product would have considerably less traffic it was an important part of what we felt our long-term brand represented.

 You know the old saying about trust … “It takes years to build and seconds to destroy.”